 Breathe deeply rather than hold your breath.
 This helps release the sexual energy, rather than fight it.
 Rock your pelvis as you would during intercourse.
 Rhythmically clench and release your PC muscle (using a dildo for vaginal penetration can help).

 If your hand gets tired, give yourself a rest, switch hands, or try a vibrator.
 If you're on the brink of orgasm, but can't quite get over the hump, try to become more conscious about your breath, or focus on a really hot fantasy.
 Give yourself extra stimulation: caress your nipples, or try also thrusting your other fingers or a dildo in and out of your vagina.

 As you begin to orgasm, continue the stimulation through the orgasm.
 Lighten up on the stimulation during the first extremely sensitive moments but keep it going to enjoy those little pleasurable aftershocks.
 Your first orgasm may feel like a blip or a blast, but the more you practice, the more variety you will experience.

 Practice makes for perfect masturbation.

-Don't worry if you don't come on your first try, keep practicing, or try some of the variations below.
+Don't worry if you don't come on your first try, keep practising, or try some of the variations below.

-Vibrators take some of the manual labor out of masturbation by providing direct, intense physical stimulation to the clitoris.
+Vibrators take some of the manual labour out of masturbation by providing direct, intense physical stimulation to the clitoris.